-The Agents Kim Otto and Carlos Gasper are assigned to search for a man named Jack Reacher (Lee Child’s character) in order to recruit him for a job with the FBI — the nature of which is unknown to them.
+In Don’t Know Jack by Diane Capri, the Agents Kim Otto and Carlos Gasper are assigned to search for a man named Jack Reacher (Lee Child’s character) in order to recruit him for a job with the FBI — the nature of which is unknown to them.
 They’re directed to start in the place he was last known to be, in Margrave, Georgia, 15 years after he was known to have left.
-This novel retraces events and characters in Child’s first Jack Reacher novel, Killing Floor (Jack Reacher) (2006).
+This novel retraces events and characters in Child’s first Jack Reacher novel, Killing Floor (Jack Reacher Book 1).

 Otto and Gasper are horrible FBI agents.
 The conclusions they jump to are obvious and often erroneous.
 Otto makes snap judgments and is herself a massive tool (in a metaphorical sense).
 She sees Reacher as a killer and a psychopath.
 She has a hostility toward him that’s unwarranted.
 When they meet Roscoe, the cop with whom Reacher involves himself in the first novel, and Roscoe cries at the sight of Reacher’s picture, Otto assumes that Reacher has committed some heinous and horrible crime against her.
 No basis other than tears.